-Join Chris Mattia for an in-depth discussion in this video Setting up sharing with Chromecast, part of Blended Learning Fundamentals.
+Join Chris Mattia for an in-depth discussion in this video Setting up sharing with Chromecast, part of Teaching Techniques: Blended Learning.

 - Chromecast is a device that may work in your classroom…for sharing mobile screens wirelessly…with the rest of your class.…The advantage of the Chromecast is…that many newer Android devices can share…their entire screen with the class.…A few specific apps in iOS can also share the Chromecast.…Mac and Windows computers can share the content…of their Chrome browsers.…The challenges are that a Chromecast can be difficult…to get the screen sharing to work reliably…on some campus networks,…and most devices will need to load specific software…to share from.…